jpratt2/CucumberTemplateJava/README.md

     I start recording video
     I stop recording video

 The HYFYvideo class has an upload time-limit setting with a default value of 15 seconds.
+It also needs the username and password entered which can be obtained at https://app.hyfy.io/accounts/login/ with "Sign up using email".

 More details are available at http://hyfy.io/automate